 Leadership Overview

-Greenwich Public Schools has 10 executives leading key functions including human resources and communications.
+Greenwich Public Schools has 10 executives leading key functions including human resources, communications, and parent-teacher associations.

 Leadership Roles at Greenwich Public Schools